githubEdit

 3-7 days

-Sync times depend on your hardware, network connection, and current chain state.
-Consensus clients with checkpoint sync typically sync in minutes.
+Sync times depend on hardware, network connection, and chain state.

 My network deployment is stuck in Pending state